$60,000 yearly is how much per hour?

 The bottom line

 Your actual salary will depend on the number of hours you work.
-And the amount you’ll actually get on your paychecks depends on where you live and the number of tax deductions you can claim.
+And the amount you actually take home will depend on where you live and the number of tax deductions you can claim.